juneboom/gatsby-bootcamp/README.md

 # The Great Gatsby Bootcamp

 This is a basic blog I developed by following Andrew Mead's [Gatsby JS Bootcamp](https://www.youtube.com/watch?v=8t0vNu2fCCM&t=8700s).
 My goal was to become familiar with Gatsby JS and come to a deeper understanding on some of its use cases.
-Since I had already become familiar with React, this seemed like a great step to take in order to learn how to create websites more quickly.
-Learning how to pull from a CMS is also a skill that can be valuable to organizations that are already using platforms like Contenful, Wordpress, etc.
+Since I had already become familiar with React, this seemed like useful knowledge to have in order to learn how to create websites more quickly.
+Learning how to pull from a CMS is also a skill that can be valuable to organizations that are already using platforms like Contentful, Wordpress, etc.

 View the blog [here](https://quiet-queijadas-4a35a1.netlify.app/).